-Brazilian Day New York is a Labor Day weekend street festival of Brazilian culture on 25 blocks around Manhattan’s Little Brazil on 6th Avenue and West 46th Street (between 5th and 6th Avenues).
-It is the largest Brazilian event outside of Brazil and attracts about 1 million people.
+Brazilian Day New York is a Labor Day weekend Brazilian street fair on 25 blocks around Manhattan’s Little Brazil (West 46th Street (between Fifth and Sixth Avenues).
+It draws about 1 million people and is the biggest Brazilian festival outside of Brazil.

 33rd Brazilian Day New York 2017

 Litttle Brazil is the place to be on Sunday, September 3, 2017 from 11:30am through the afternoon.
 The center of the party is on Sixth Avenue near 46th St in Midtown.